How Does the Scrap Metal Recycling Industry Work?

 The metals are next separated according to their type.
 This is done by examining the metals’ color and weight.
 Copper, for example, is yellowish-red, whereas aluminum is silver.

 Finally, cleanliness is used to distinguish metals.
 It indicates whether the metal is pure or impure.
-Magnets and sensors such as infrared scanning and x-ray are used in an automated process.
+Magnets and sensors such as infrared scanning and X-rays are used in an automated process.

-The metals are weighed after they have been separated to keep track of how many pounds of metal have been gathered and processed.
-Weighing is also necessary to determine how much the scrap yard owes those who sell metal to them.
+The metals are weighed after they have been separated to keep track of the pounds of metal gathered and processed.
+Weighing is also necessary to determine how much the scrap yard owes those selling metal.

 Suggested Reading: Common Measurements in Scrap Metal Recycling